-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 Sateesh Babu Halehally-Chikkanna, from Bangalore in India, had set out with three relatives from the Ketetahi carpark with the intention of crossing the alpine trek in October 2018.

-But, the 54-year-old civil engineer was ill-prepared and tragically lost his life after being separated from the other men.
+But the 54-year-old civil engineer was ill-prepared and lost his life after being separated from the other men.

 Coroner Tracey Fitzgibbon has ruled he died of hypothermia but there were several factors that contributed to his death, including insufficient planning, lack of experience and not understanding the risks.

-Halehally-Chikkanna wasn't that familiar with the crossing but had spoken to his Indian based son Nihal who had researched the trip for him.
+Halehally-Chikkanna wasn't that familiar with the crossing but had spoken to his India-based son Nihal, who had researched the trip for him.
 It's understood Nihal told his father during that call that it wasn't an easy trek.

 READ MORE: